mxagar/tool_guides/azure/README.md

 First, create an Azure account; I created one with the Github credentials.

 After that, we basically open the [Azure portal](https://portal.azure.com).

+This section is very interesting, because we see in practice the features of the difference services/resources.

+Very important to avoid unwanted costs!
+Delete the created resources, if not used:

+    Open each Resource Group > Delete resource group!

 ### Create a Virtual Machine (VM)